 Through the use of adaptive courseware—a personalized learning tool that students can use to review, practice and develop the requisite mathematical skills for a particular course—mathematics instructors have implemented bold new solutions that will help OSU students succeed in math.

-Mathematics instructors Sara Clark, Scott Peterson, Lyn Riverstone, Dan Rockwell, Katy Williams, David Wing and Elizabeth Jones of the Equal Opportunities Program spent more than 300 hours across several months working together to re-design College Algebra.
+Mathematics instructors Sara Clark, Scott Peterson, Lyn Riverstone, Dan Rockwell, Katy Williams, David Wing and Elizabeth Jones of the Equal Opportunities Program–known as Team Math–spent more than 300 hours across several months working together to re-design College Algebra.
 To ensure the use of best practices that lead to student success, the team worked closely with OSU’s Center for Teaching and Learning, Ecampus, Academic Technologies and the Academic Success Center, and engaged numerous instructors in biology, physics and chemistry who are models of innovative practice.
-The team piloted the redesign in five sections of math 111 in spring term 2017.
+The team piloted the redesign in five sections of Math 111 in spring term 2017.

 There was a healthy precedent for introducing innovations to the teaching of college algebra.
 Instructor Sara Clark, with the help of a Digital Learning Award from the Bill and Melinda Gates Foundation-supported Online Learning Consortium, has already implemented a similar online adaptive program in her developmental math courses and obtained highly successful results.

 Adaptive courseware in Math 111 involved using Learning Catalytics, a web-based student response tool, and Assessment and Learning in Knowledge Spaces (ALEKS), an adaptive courseware platform.
 These tools allow instructors to adapt to student needs both inside and outside of class.